5 Best Free Website Builders 2025: The Definitive List

 Can You Actually Make a Website for Free?

 Yes, as long as you’re fine with the limitations.
 It all depends on the type of website you want to make.
-If you want to start a business with a professional website front, then I recommend shelling out a bit to make sure you look like a trustworthy business someone could spend money with.
+If you want to start a business with a professional website front, then I recommend shelling out a few dollars to make sure you look like a trustworthy business someone should spend money with.

 But, if you just want a website to journal thoughts, post art, or info-dump on niche topics, a free plan on any of these builders mentioned is absolutely fine for that purpose.
 Ads, non-custom domains, and limited design options won’t matter if the website is predominantly for you – and if you can’t accept the ads or non-custom domain, the builders tend to do a thorough job of directing you to the upgrade button!